fullmetalbrackets/blog/src/pages/blog/setup-a-samba-share-on-linux-via-command-line.md

 sudo nano /etc/samba/smb.conf
 ```

-There's a whole lot of text in here and it may be intimidating to first time users.
-Feel free to delete everything (it's mostly informative/explanatory comments that you should read, but probably won't) and only keep the below, which is all you really need in `smb.conf` to make it work:
+There's a whole lot of text in here, but it's mostly informative/explanatory comments (that you should read).
+Feel free to delete all the comments and only keep the configuration options.
+Use the below global and share options:

 ```yaml
 [global]